 Practical Tips to Protect Yourself From Facebook Email Viruses

 Making you enter your personal data, or installing viral applications on your computer, are two major goals of any virus maker.
 Understanding this motive you can now protect yourself against such situations.

 - Don’t rush to respond.
-Don’t just believe blindly what is said in the email, instead wait and think about it for couple of second.
+Don’t just believe blindly what is said in the email, instead wait and think about it for a couple of seconds.

 - Spelling or grammatical mistakes are the signs of vulnerabilities.
 This is not always true.
 But when you are receiving emails from trusted sources like Facebook, this becomes almost true.

-- Difference between link title and link url is also a sign of possible threat.
-When you hover over the link, you can see the actual url somewhere near bottom of your browser.
+- Difference between link title and link URL is also a sign of possible threat.
+When you hover over the link, you can see the actual URL somewhere near the bottom of your browser.
 If you wish to click, it is a good idea to first look at the link, and then decide to click or not.

 By being little careful you can always improve your chances to stay secure from email threats.

 Subscribe to Rakesh Tembhurne